Entrance to the CRC on the Denver Federal Center

 If the USGS / Denver Federal Center is Closed the CRC will be Closed

-IMPORTANT NOTICE for residents of AMERICAN SAMOA, ILLINOIS, MINNESOTA, MISSOURI, NEW MEXICO, AND WASHINGTON (STATE).
+IMPORTANT NOTICE for residents of MINNESOTA, MISSOURI, AND WASHINGTON (STATE).
 According to the Department of Homeland Security, Driver’s Licenses issued by these states / territories are not “REAL ID compliant” and might not be accepted for entry to Federal facilities including the Denver Federal Center - home of the CRC.
 The Real ID Act was passed by Congress in 2005, based on recommendations from the 9/11 Commission.
 The CRC is still waiting for more information on enforcement of the deadline as it applies to our facility.
 It may occur in 2016.
 If your ID is issued by one of the non-compliant states, please bring an alternative ID such as a U.S. Passport, U.S. Passport card, unexpired Federal employee badge, or a military identification card.
 More information about the REAL ID Act of 2005, and Secure Driver’s Licenses can be found on this page from the Department of Homeland Security:

 The CRC apologizes for any inconvenience to our visitors.